An Adaptive Factorized Nystr\"om Preconditioner for Regularized Kernel Matrices: Introduction

 In KRR, GPR, and other applications, the kernel function parameters must be estimated that fit the data at hand.
 This involves an optimization process, for example maximizing a likelihood function, which in turn involves solving \eqref{eq:Problem} for kernel matrices given the same data points but different values of the kernel function parameters.
 Different values of the kernel function parameters lead to different characteristics of the kernel matrix.
 For the Gaussian kernel function above, Figure \ref{fig:varyingl} (left) shows the eigenvalue spectrum of 61 regularized $1000 \times 1000$ kernel matrices. $1000$ data points are sampled inside a cube with edge length $10$.
 In all the experiments, the side of the $d$-dimensional cube is scaled by $n^{1/d}$ in order to maintain a constant density as we increase the number of data points.
-For large values of $l$, the sorted eigenvalues decay rapidly, but the decay is slow for small values of $l$.
-Figure \ref{fig:varyingl} (right) shows the number of unpreconditioned conjugate gradient (\texttt{CG}) iterations required to solve linear systems for these matrices.
-We observe that the systems are easier to solve for very large or very small values of $l$ than for moderate values of $l$.
+Figure \ref{fig:varyingl} (right) demonstrates the significant variation in the number of iterations required by the unpreconditioned Conjugate Gradient (CG) method to solve linear systems associated with these kernel matrices.
+Notably, linear systems are more efficiently solved at the extremes of $l$, whether very high or very low, compared to moderate values.
+This is consistent with the theoretical convergence results of CG.
+The convergence of CG is fast, for example, when there exists a cluster of eigenvalues with only a few outliers deviating from this cluster.
+In the context of kernel matrices, a small $l$ yields a kernel matrix that closely resembles a diagonal matrix which has a tight cluster of eigenvalues.
+On the other hand, a large $l$ typically results in a scenario where, aside from a few outliers, most eigenvalues are around the regularization parameter $\mu$.

-In this paper, we seek a preconditioner for kernel matrix systems \eqref{eq:Problem} that is adaptive to different kernel matrices $\mathbf{K}$ corresponding to different values of kernel function parameters.
+In this paper, we seek a preconditioner for kernel matrix systems \eqref{eq:Problem} that is adaptive to different kernel matrices $\mathbf{K}$ corresponding to different values of kernel function parameters such that it can flatten the curve in Figure \ref{fig:varyingl} (right).
 When the numerical rank of $\mathbf{K}$ is small, there exist good methods \cite{shabat_fast_2021,frangella_randomized_2021} for preconditioning $\mathbf{K} + \mu \mathbf{I}$ based on a Nystr\"om approximation \cite{nys2001} to the kernel matrix.
-We will provide a detailed description of the Nystr\"om approximation and the notation we will use, as it is related to our proposed preconditioner.
+We will provide a self-contained description of the Nystr\"om approximation in Section \ref{sec:nys}, as it is related to our proposed preconditioner.

-The $n\times n$ kernel matrix is defined by a kernel function and the set of $n$ training points $X = \{\bx_i\}_{i=1}^{n}$.
-The Nystr\"om approximation, which is inspired by solving an integral operator eigenvalue problem using the Nystr\"om method, gives the low rank factorization